Cathgao/HeartBeatQuest/README.md

 > All your heart rate data is obtained directly from pulsoid server.
 But your token is forwarded from HeartBeatQuest's server when first connect.
 > You can also edit your mod config file directly to skip the token forward.
 Your game is directly connected to pulsoid server, nothing will be forwarded.

+# Supported Mods

+This mod is able to work with the following other mods:
+- [BeatLeader](https://github.com/BeatLeader/beatleader-qmod), record your heart rate in to the record file.
+- [Replay](https://github.com/Metalit/Replay), display the recorded heart rate in the record file when replaying.

 # Default UI and DIY

 > [!TIP]